Coffeelot/cw-racingapp/README.md

 ## Setup
 You only need either this resource and [cw-performance](https://github.com/Coffeelot/cw-performance).

-1. Update or insert the database table.
-Instructions are found in the `racing.sql` file
+1. Update or insert the database tables.
+These are found in the `racing.sql` file
-* Option 1: Updating from qb-lapraces must follow OPTION 1 to update their database table and preserve their race tracks
-* Option 2: NOT updating from qb-lapraces must follow OPTION 2 to create the database table
-2. Adjust values in the `config.lua` file to your likings
+2. Adjust values in the `config.lua` file to your liking
 3. Add the items to your `qb-core/shared/items.lua`
 ```lua
 ['fob_racing_basic'] = {['name'] = 'fob_racing_basic', ['label'] = 'Basic Racing GPS', ['weight'] = 500, ['type'] = 'item', ['image'] = 'fob_racing_basic.png', ['unique'] = true, ['useable'] = true, ['shouldClose'] = true, ['description'] = 'This basic GPS allows someone to join custom races.'},